 We’ll be using two different videos to break down the CAGED system.
 One focuses more on the basics and on this method’s uses for rhythm guitar.
 The other video takes us into the realm of lead guitar and shows us how we can combine pentatonic scales with the CAGED system to further understand the fretboard and play guitar solos.

 It all starts with something you’re likely familiar with: open chords.
 In this case, we’re specifically using open major chords.
 As the acronym makes clear, the open chords used are C major, A major, G major, E major, and D major.
-If you’re not already familiar with open chords, we suggest you get started with our Beginner Guitar Quick-Start Series.
+If you’re not already familiar with open chords, we suggest you get started with this lesson: The 5 Most Important Guitar Chords

 Here are the diagrams of the basic open chord shapes that make up the CAGED system.

 The next step involves another beginner guitar concept that you should be familiar with.
-If you need help with your bar chords, we recommend checking out our Rhythm Guitar Quick-Start Series.
+If you need help with your bar chords, we recommend checking out our Bar Chord Survival Guide.

 The CAGED system isn’t so much a way of playing but more so a way of mapping the notes on the fretboard using shapes you already know.
 So some of these bar chord shapes may not be super useful on their own.
 However, they’re part of a system that will help you to better understand the connection between chords and scales within a particular key.